Together, we can use the power of stories and reading to unlock the potential of the UK's most disadvantaged children.

 The Ant Club is a programme offered to selected primary schools providing free resources for Reception and Year 1 classes.
 All the free materials are designed to inspire, boost skills, build confidence and help children get carried away with words.

 The Beyond Booked Up programme is aimed at pupils in both Year 7 and 8 and includes a range of accessible resources designed to help develop speaking, listening, writing and reading skills for 11- to 13-year-olds.
-Beyond Booked Up has been designed to ignite pupils' interest in books and reading by introducing them to a range of the very best writing across a number of different formats.
+All eligible schools will have been invited to take part and sent login details for the Beyond Booked Up website.

 For anyone seeking information, books or advice relating to disability and children's books, including parents, young people, teachers, early years and health professionals, librarians, publishers, writers, illustrators and researchers.
 Includes What's the Story? - a resource to support the development of positive attitudes towards disability, both in the classroom and in the wider community.